girder/girder/docs/plugin-development.rst

 (only administrators can call this endpoint), ``@access.user`` (any user who is logged in can call the endpoint), or ``@access.public`` (any client can call the endpoint).

+In the above example, the :py:obj:`girder.api.rest.boundHandler` decorator is used to make the unbound method ``myHandler`` behave as though it is a member method of a :py:class:`girder.api.rest.Resource` instance, which enables convenient access to methods like ``self.requireParams``.

 If you do not add an access decorator, a warning message appears:
 ``WARNING: No access level specified for route GET item/:id/cat``.
 The access